-11.02 Tabling of documents provided in accordance with an order for the production of documents
+10.02 Tabling of documents provided in accordance with an order for the production of documents

-- (1) Documents provided in response to an order under Standing Order 11.01 will be delivered to the Clerk of the Council. - (2) Upon receipt, such documents will be laid on the Table by the Clerk at the earliest opportunity. - (3) A return under this Standing Order is to include an indexed list of all documents tabled, showing the date of creation of the document, a description of the document and the author of the document. - (4) If the Council is not sitting on the date specified in the resolution of the Council under Standing Order 11.01(3), the documents may be lodged with the Clerk, and unless Executive privilege is claimed, are deemed to have been presented to the Council and published by authority of the Council. - (5) Documents lodged under Standing Order 11.02(4) must be laid on the Table by the Clerk on the next sitting day of the Council.
+- Documents provided in response to an order under Standing Order 10.01 will be delivered to the Clerk. - (2) Upon receipt, such documents will be presented to the Council by the Clerk at the earliest opportunity. - (3) A return under this Standing Order is to include an indexed list of all documents identified, showing the date of creation of the document, a description of the document and the author of the document. - (4) If the Council is not sitting on the date specified in the resolution of the Council under Standing Order 10.01(3), the documents may be lodged with the Clerk, and unless Executive privilege is claimed, are deemed to have been presented to the Council and published by authority of the Legislative Council. - (5) Documents lodged under Standing Order 10.02(4) must be presented to the Council by the Clerk on the next sitting day of the Council.

-11.03 Documents claiming Executive privilege
+10.03 Documents claiming Executive privilege

-- (1) Where a document is claimed to be covered by Executive privilege - (a) a return is to be prepared showing the date of creation of the document, a description of the document, the author of the document and reasons for the claim of Executive privilege; and - (b) the documents are to be delivered to the Clerk by the date and time required in the resolution of the Council and - - (i) made available only to the mover of the motion for the order; and - (ii) must not be published or copied without an order of the Council. - (2) The mover of the motion for the order may notify the Clerk, in writing, disputing the validity of the claim of Executive privilege in relation to a particular document or documents.
+- (1) Where a document is claimed to be covered by Executive privilege - (a) a return is to be prepared showing the date of creation of the document, a description of the document, the author of the document and reasons for the claim of Executive privilege; and - (b) the documents are to be delivered to the Clerk by the date and time required in the resolution of the Council and - (i) made available only to the mover of the motion for the order; and - (ii) must not be published or copied without an order of the Council.

+(2) The mover of the motion for the order may notify the Clerk, in writing, disputing the validity of the claim of Executive privilege in relation to a particular document or documents.
 On receipt of such notification, the Clerk is authorised to release the disputed document or documents to an independent legal arbiter, for evaluation and report within seven calendar days as to the validity of the claim.

-11.04 Appointment of independent legal arbiter
+10.04 Appointment of independent legal arbiter

-An independent legal arbiter required in accordance with Standing Order 11.03(2) is to be appointed by the President and must be a Queen's Counsel, a Senior Counsel or a retired Supreme Court Judge.
+An independent legal arbiter required in accordance with Standing Order 10.03(2) is to be appointed by the President and must be a Queen's Counsel, a Senior Counsel or a retired Supreme Court Judge.

-11.05 Report of independent legal arbiter
+10.05 Report of independent legal arbiter

-A report from an independent legal arbiter appointed under Standing Order 11.04 is to be lodged with the Clerk and -
+A report from an independent legal arbiter appointed under Standing Order 10.04 is to be lodged with the Clerk and $-\!\!-$